-how Brexit revolutionized Irish football
+how Brexit revolutionized Irish

-Since the application of Brexit in January 2021, Irish players can no longer join a club in the Kingdom before reaching the age of majority.
-A revolution which allows these young people to harden themselves in the country, but which also reveals the shortcomings of Irish football in terms of infrastructure.
+Since the application of Brexit in January 2021, Irish players can no longer join a club in the United Kingdom before reaching the age of majority.
+A revolution which allows these young people to harden themselves in the country, but which also reveals the shortcomings of Irish in terms of infrastructure.

 Irish football can finally pamper its young shoots.
 Ireland, which faces the team in Dublin on Monday March 27, has been experiencing a revolution since January 2021.
 For two years and the application of Brexit, Irish players can no longer sign in English clubs, before to be of age.
 This sudden change, a real opportunity for the training of young people, has swept away a tradition that has been rooted for decades.